Chat with us, powered by LiveChat

 Dangerous drug combinations

-Cocaine is sometimes combined with other substances, either to amplify the high or to reduce its unpleasant effects.
-These combinations are dangerous and often more addictive or deadly than cocaine alone.
+Cocaine is sometimes mixed with other substances to enhance its effects or lessen negative side effects.
+These drug combinations are extremely dangerous and can be more addictive or fatal than using cocaine by itself.

 • Speedball.
 Cocaine with heroin